Mieschendahl/EasyPrompting/README.md

 The core architecture focuses on the `prompter` class.
 It handles the interaction with the LM, as well as the caching of LM respones.

-The `LM` class provides an abstract interface to any LM implementation.
+The `LM` class provides an abstract interface to any given LM implementation.

 The `Logger` class provides an abstract interface for logging and printing conversations between the `prompter` and the `LM`.